 140.04.
 Clinical Clerkship in Nuclear Medicine.
-(11⁄2 per week) Su, F, W, Sp.
+(11/2) per week) Su, F, W, Sp.
 Prerequisite: Medicine 131A-B-C.

-Observation of basic nuclear medicine procedures and participation in diagnostic tests employing radio-isotopic tracers.
+Observation of basic nuclear medicine procedures and participation in diagnostic tests employing radioisotopic tracers.
 Completion of Radiology 140.04, 140.12, 170.08, and 170.09 meet the State of California requirements for licensure to use radioactive isotopes in clinical medicine.

 140.05.
 Diagnostic Radiology at MZ.
 (11/2 per week) Su, F, W, Sp.
-Prerequisite: Third or fourth year A. Davidson standing.
+Prerequisite: Third or fourth year standing.
+A. Davidson

-Rotation through each service in the Department of Radiology on a scheduled basis; participation in film interpretation with residents and faculty, and attendance at daily conferences; tutorials available with members of the faculty; role of radiology in clinical management emphasized.
+Rotation through each service in the department of Radiology on a scheduled basis; participation in film interpretation with residents and faculty, and attendance at daily conferences; tutorials available with members of the faculty; role of radiology in clinical management emphasized.

 140.08.
-Clinical Clerkship in Cardiovascular Radiology.
-(11/2 per week) Su, F, W, Sp.
-Prerequi-Carlsson site: Medicine 131A-B-C.
+Clinical Clerkship in Cardiovascular Radiology, (11/2 per week) Su, F, W, Sp.
+Prerequisite: Medicine 131A-B-C. Carlsson